Nemecxpetr/Digital-electronics-1/Labs/03-vivado/README.md

 Next step is important for connection of our project to a particular board from xilinx we want to use.

+Click on `Boards` and choose which one you are gonna be using.
+In our case we will use Nexus A

 ### ![Vivado start](Images/vivado06.png)